AIS-Bonn/pose_graph_prediction/README.md

 To incorporate the assumption, every node from the previous pose at time step t-1 is connected to every node from the current pose at time step t via a directed edge e<sub>i,j</sub>.
 Every node and every edge can have an associated feature vector - e.g. joint position as node feature.

-A simplified example with only two joints per pose is used in the following:

 ![Conversion of the pose sequence to one graph for the GNN](./docs/readme/pose_sequence_to_graph_data_conversion.png)

+Figure 4: A simplified example graph with only two joints per pose.

 The GNN updates only features of nodes with incoming edges.
 It's task will be to update the node positions from time step t to generate a prediction for time step t+1.